How the property tax system works

 The Utah County Clerk/Auditor adds direct assessments to the Assessment Roll, then applies the tax rates, which consist of general levy and debt service (voter & bonded) tax rates to the value.
-The Auditor then mails out valuation notices (July).
-It is then sent to the Utah County Treasurer for individual tax bill distribution and payment collection.
+The Auditor then mails out valuation notices in July.
+The Assessment Roll is then sent to the Utah County Treasurer for individual tax bill distribution and payment collection.

 State law requires that before taxes can be increased, your county must give notice to you of proposed changes.
 Two types of changes may take place: